FRANK LAMPHERE

 What is it that makes Dean Martin’s singing so appealing?

-As a singer, Dean possessed a magnificently beautiful voice (Click here for a 6 minute flash video sample of that superb voice).
-The rich tones that emanated from the familiar baritone was perfectly suited for such early ‘50s ballads as: You Belong To Me, I’ll Always Love You, and Where Can I Go Without You.
-According to historians, Dean had a way of phrasing that borrowed from both Bing Crosby and Harry Mills (Mills Brothers).
+As a singer, Dean possessed a magnificently beautiful voice (see below).
+The rich tones that emanated from Dean's baritone were perfectly suited for early ‘50s ballads such as: You Belong To Me, I’ll Always Love You, and Where Can I Go Without You.
+According to music historians, Dean had a way of phrasing that borrowed from both Bing Crosby and Harry Mills (Mills Brothers).
 It is necessary to say that it was also very Mediterranean.
 In fact, Dean "defined" Mediterranean more so than any other Italian-American vocalist of his generation.
-Vocalists like Perry Como, Frank Sinatra, Don Cornell, Vic Damone, Jerry Vale, Tony Bennett and others just didn’t come close to how musically "Italian", Dean Martin was.
+Vocalists like Perry Como, Frank Sinatra, Don Cornell, Vic Damone, Jerry Vale, Tony Bennett and others just didn’t come close to how musically "Italian", Dean Martin sounded.

 The Dean Martin style consisted of slightly behind the beat phrasing and a natural bouncing quality that he used on easy swing and Dixieland numbers.
 There was the smooth yet heavy legato phrasing when a lyric needed a dramatic effect.
 There was the one-of-a-kind trilling he used in most of his recordings (approached in naturalness and quality only by that of Bing Crosby) that had such a great appeal to this writer.